 Allowing the bloom to fade and turn into a pod produces an edible seed used to flavor in foods.

 Sow Nigella sativa seeds when no risk of frost exists.
-Sprouts appear in one to two weeks and flowers in about two to three months later.
+Sprouts appear in one to two weeks, and flowers about two to three months later.